Have your say on development applications

-A submission can be lodged any time up until 5pm of the last day of the notification period (i.e. the last day stipulated in the public notice).
-If the Council receives your submission outside of this time, your submission will be accepted by Council and considered, but you will not receive rights to appeal.
+A submission can be lodged any time up until 5.00pm of the last day of the notification period (i.e. the last day stipulated in the public notice).
+If the Council receives your submission outside of this time, your submission will be deemed not properly made.

 If you signed your name in a petition, only the "principal" petitioner (i.e. the person that signed their name first or identifies themselves as the contact person) will receive a copy of the Decision Notice and Development Permit.